ABOUT

 Way back in 2009, I lived with Bay, a sweet but odd English Bull Terrier.
 Though she didn’t have behavior problems per se (besides over-reacting to deer), I just didn’t feel a real connection with her, and that distressed me.
 She seemed to reside in her own little world, more bonded to Barley, our older Bull Terrier, than to me.

-TTouch uses bodywork—nonhabitual touch and movement exercises—to promote balance and improve calmness, confidence, learning ability, and behavior.
+TTouch bodywork is nonhabitual touch and movement exercises that promote balance and calmness, which in turn increase confidence, learning ability, and better behavior.
 And all these benefits strengthen our connection with our animals.

 I quickly signed up for a 6-day class in Connecticut, the first in a series around the country.
-I learned how to use TTouch to benefit my own dogs and shelter dogs, and as a volunteer at Talbot Humane and Baywater Animal Rescue, where I was also a board member.
+I learned how to use TTouch to benefit my own dogs and shelter dogs, first as a volunteer at Talbot Humane and later at Baywater Animal Rescue, where I was a board member.

 And that two-year journey with TTouch led me to the wider and deeper study of positive training and behavior modification—which never ends!